theo-armour/mouth-stl-2022/README.md

 * STL files of my mouth
 * Demo prepared for Dr V at UCSF to show that creating utilities for loading and displaying STL files is easy-peasy
+* Apparently the STL files contain color data but the current viewer is not yet color-enabled (but could be ;-)

+The procedures for loading and displaying STL files are well-established and generally do not place heady loads on modern computers.

 ## Links of Interest